-This Vegan Cheese Stuffed Naan Bread is absolutely delicious!
-Pillowy soft bread stuffed with vegan feta and mozzarella cheese then cooked on a stove top until golden brown.
+This Vegan Naan is absolutely delicious and even has an option to stuff with vegan cheese!
+Pillowy soft bread stuffed with vegan feta and mozzarella cheese then cooked on a stove top until golden brown… I mean.
+Is it optional?
+Not to me!
 UGH, so good!!
 You’re gonna love this.

 You can serve this Vegan Cheese Stuffed Naan Bread with just about everything!
 Soups, stews, curry, masala, or straight off the pan to just name a few.
 You’ll never want to eat an Indian inspired dish without it again.
 It really is that good.
 The best part?!
 It’s SO simple!
 Make the dough, stuff with cheese, roll it out, and cook it on the stove top.
 That’s it!
 The hardest part is waiting for the dough to double in size.